LucidaLu/site/_pages/about.md

 My research has been focused on quantum computation, specifically, quantum circuit optimization and variational quantum algorithms.
 I also have a strong interest in algorithmic graph theory.

+I am currently looking for a Ph.D. position   starting in fall 2025.